 Those of us who have the ability to pay the installments, should continue with them rather than defer.
 It would prevent our personal debt from piling up.

 But in these unprecedented challenging times, those of us who are struggling to make ends meet or have income that is held up, the moratorium could signal some relief.

-Of course, once the three months are up, we would have to hit the ground running by paying the dues, including the piled up interest, if we don’t want our credit scores to plummet.
+Of course, once the seven months are up, we would have to hit the ground running by paying the dues, including the piled up interest, if we don’t want our credit scores to plummet.
 That would require getting quite a few ducks in a row.